GSA/Section508.gov/_pages/manage/2018-05-25-manage-reporting.md

 </p>

 <p dir="ltr">
-  The current round of reports are&nbsp;<em>due&nbsp;</em>by 5:00 PM ET on August 16, 2021, with&nbsp;<em>final snapshots</em>&nbsp;due by 5:00 PM ET on August 31, 2021&nbsp;unless your agency has negotiated a different date with OMB.
+  The current round of reports are <em>due</em> by 5:00 PM ET on February 14, 2022, with <em>final snapshots</em> due by 5:00 PM ET on February 28, 2022 unless your agency has negotiated a different date with OMB.
 </p>
 <ul>
 <li dir="ltr">